We've been trying the excellent Swim Fin. Much better than armbands for teaching your kids to swim.

 Upright is Not Right

-Armbands keep your child vertical in the water, and because they are suspended by their arms, movement in their arms is restricted.
+Armbands keep your child vertical in the water, and because their arms suspend them, movement in their arms is restricted.

 Armbands restrict arm movements